srlinuxamericas/ac4-grpc/gnmi/README.md

 ### 1.4.3 On change

 In some cases, we only want a counter when the value has changed.
 For example, after a new interface is configured, the out packets will be 0 until a protocol and neighbor are established.
-There is benefit in streaming continous 0.
+There is no benefit in streaming continous zeros.

 This is where the `ON-CHANGE` option comes to the rescue.